The Wayƒarers Journal ©

 Listing Conventions:

-also called a tributary of a primary, are those rivers that have its mouth located within the state of Texas.
+Secondary Texas Rivers: also called a Tributary (T) of a primary, are those rivers that have its mouth located within the state of Texas.
 There are no other restriction for being designated a secondary Texas River.
 These will be shown indented below the primary Texas river.

 The miles that are listed next to the name of a river is the length of the river from original headwaters (fork in the river, lake, or spring) to the outflow point (bay, gulf, ocean or primary river.)